Curious-Ujjwal/MISDashboard_ShreeCements/curjobs.md

 -> Sub-feature 1 :

- - Auto-opening of emails
+ - Auto-opening of emails -- DONE
- - Read the emails with the attachments
+ - Read the emails with the attachments -- DONE
- - Download those attachments
+ - Download those attachments -- DONE
- - Store them in a folder
+ - Store them in a folder -- DONE

 -> Auto opening of emails through smtplib  -- DONE
 -> Download the .csv/.xlsx files from the mails -- DONE